sumantra04/Doctor-Visiting-System/README.md

 ## Installation

-Step 1.
-Download XAMPP from here.
+1. Download XAMPP from [here] (https://www.apachefriends.org/fr/download.html)
-Step 2.
-Install XAMPP on your system.
+2. Install XAMPP on your system.
-Step 3> Download the project files.
+3. Download the project files.
-Step 4> Extract the project files into the htdocs directory of your XAMPP installation.
+4. Extract the project files into the htdocs directory of your XAMPP installation.
-Step 5> Launch XAMPP and start Apache and MySQL.
+5. Launch XAMPP and start Apache and MySQL.
-Step 6> Open phpMyAdmin from XAMPP's control panel.
+6. Open phpMyAdmin from XAMPP's control panel.
-Step 7> Create a new database and import database.sql from the project directory.
+7. Create a new database and import database.sql from the project directory.
-Step 8> Update database credentials in config.php located in the project directory.
+8. Update database credentials in config.php located in the project directory.
-Step 9> Open a web browser and go to http://localhost/project_directory_name.
+9. Open a web browser and go to http://localhost/project_directory_name.
-Step 10> You can now register, log in, and use the Doctor Visiting System Website.
+10. You can now register, log in, and use the Doctor Visiting System Website.

 ## Contributing
 Contributions welcome!
 Fork, make changes, and submit pull requests.